What are the Symptoms of Running Overtraining? Recognize the Signs

 by Livia von der Heide

 If the body is put under too much stress for an extended period of time, or it is not given sufficient time to recover, this can lead to diminished performance in the long run.
-In the worst case, it can even result in injury.
-But how can I tell if I’m overtraining?
+In the worst case, it can even result in sports injuries.
+But how can you tell if you’re overtraining

 Regeneration – the key to success